 Have you ever wondered how freemasonry started?
 The permanent exhibition, Three Centuries of English Freemasonry, offers enlightenment.
-It’s home to some of the most important masonic items from across the centuries.
+It’s home to some of freemasonry's most important items from across the centuries.

 The huge size of this ceremonial throne reflects the stature of the Royal Grand Master it was made for in 1791: the Prince of Wales, who later became King George IV.
 It’s fashioned from gilded lime wood, took three months to complete and cost £157 10s (roughly £12,000 in today’s money).